UofT-DSI/deep_learning/README.md

 **Assignments**

 Assignments are a vital part of this module, focusing on the application of deep learning concepts.
 Two main assignments are scheduled, one at the end of each of the first two weeks.
-These assignments will be introduced in class and can be discussed with the instructor or TA during office hours or via email.
+These assignments will be introduced in class and can be discussed with the Technical Facilitator or TA during office hours or via email.
 They should be completed independently and submitted through the designated Google Forms links, following the naming convention `firstname_lastname_a#`.
 Please request extensions well in advance.

 | Assessment   | Link                                                                                                                      | Due Date                                     | Submission Link                                     |
 |--------------|---------------------------------------------------------------------------------------------------------------------------|----------------------------------------------|-----------------------------------------------------|